Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

 psql $CONNECTION_URL cruddur < $schema_path
 ```
+To execute a file run:
+'./bin/<file-name>' eg './bin/db-create'

 We need a way to determine when we're running from our production environment (prod) or our local Postgres environment.
 To do this, we added an if statement to the code.
+Below is the code for 'schema-load'.
 ```
 #! /usr/bin/bash

+#echo "== db-schema-load"
 CYAN='\033[1;36m'
 NO_COLOR='\033[0m'
 LABEL="db-schema-load"
 printf "${CYAN}== ${LABEL}${NO_COLOR}\n"

 schema_path="$(realpath .)/db/schema.sql"

 echo $schema_path

 if [ "$1" = "prod" ]; then